Small-Loan-Studio/TGO/docs/tgo-quests.md

 When a quest is marked completed all next Quests will automatically be set as active _unless_ the next quest has manual_start attribute set

-> \* I'll probably let this work but print an error or something, TBD
+\* I'll probably let this work but print an error or something, TBD

 Quests that have multiple phases will:

 - by default, only set the first non-completed as active
 - may not be marked as completed unless all phases are completed|failed
-		- quests that are not required to pass can set
+	- quests that are not required to pass can set may_fail

+Quest attributes are:

 - id
 - title